-The liquid chemical has a potential for a spill, which could contaminate the groundwater.
+While these measures would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; The liquid chemical has a potential for a spill, which could contaminate the groundwater.
 Protective measures would be to incorporate a new structure at each existing well-station site for bulk and day storage tanks with transfer/metering pumps, analyzers, electrical/control elements, and HVAC.
-Bulk chemical storage will be secured in a dedicated room.
-There will be a containment feature at the delivery hose building connection to catch potential transfer spills from the delivery truck to the storage tanks.
-Spill control absorbent pillows and dams will be used for initial containment, with follow-up action to neutralize the acid with lime or caustic soda.
-An epoxy undercoat and a urethane topcoat will be applied to manholes and polyurethane will be implemented to protect the concrete.
+Bulk chemical storage would be secured in a dedicated room.
+There would be a containment feature at the delivery hose building connection to catch potential transfer spills from the delivery truck to the storage tanks.
+Spill control absorbent pillows and dams would be used for initial containment, with follow-up action to neutralize the acid with lime or caustic soda.
+An epoxy undercoat and a urethane topcoat would be applied to manholes and polyurethane would be implemented to protect the concrete.
+The costs associated with the above-mentioned protective measures were incorporated into the study.